Here, we answer all your most frequently asked questions regarding vaccination requirements for school trips abroad.

-There are some countries that still require 12s and over to be double vaccinated to enter the country and/or to visit hotels, restaurants and other visits.
+There are still some countries that require 12s and over to be double vaccinated to enter the country.
 However, in most countries, restrictions are being eased and gradually phased out.
 You can find the most up-to-date information regarding all entry requirements on the government’s website.

 We would always recommend that group leaders make parents aware of the following: